 With three different sources backing it up, the remake of Resident Evil 4 is real even if Capcom does not want to talk about it yet, even if more recent reports indicate that the game is having development issues.

-What is the plot of Resident Evil 4?
 Resident Evil 4 is deserving of a remake because of just how influential it is.
-When it released in 2005, it created a control scheme and formula for third-person shooters that action games have been following ever since.
-Franchises like Uncharted have Resident Evil 4 to thank for trailblazing in the genre, so it'd be smart for Capcom to bring this classic up to modern standards.
+When it was released in 2005, it created a control scheme and formula for third-person shooters that action games have been following ever since.
+Franchises like Uncharted have Resident Evil 4 to thank for trailblazing in the genre, so it's smart for Capcom to bring this classic up to modern standards.

 The fun story also embraces the campy side of the Resident Evil series.
 You play as Resident Evil 2's protagonist, Leon Kennedy, who is now trying to rescue the President's kidnapped daughter from a cult in Spain.

 Leon's fight against the cult gets progressively more bombastic and eventually moves the story of the Resident Evil series forward by tying into previous games.
 While we aren't spoiling it here, it's an enjoyable romp that is aware of its campiness and would be a joy to see remade.

 What studio will develop the Resident Evil 4 remake?